1R0NCL4D-B4ST10N/DATA332/textAnalysis/README.md

    ```r
    source("textAnalysis.R")
    ```
-5. View generated charts in the `images/` folder or to the side.
+5. View charts in the `images/` folder or to the side.

 ---
 *Note: The project structure and requirements may change based on refinements.*